jaheemedwards/local_news_articles_vector_database/README.md

-Here’s an updated README version with a section explaining the **Streamlit dashboard**, integrated with your existing structure:

----

 # Vector Database Pipeline

 This repository contains all the code, notebooks, and scripts used to scrape, clean, embed, and analyze news articles for storage inside a PostgreSQL vector database.
 It also includes a **Streamlit dashboard** for interactive exploration of clusters, trends, and similar articles.